Chapter 7: Mastering Raycasting — Detection, Shooting, and Ground Checks

 Physics.RaycastAll()

 The standard Physics.Raycast() stops at the first Collider it hits.
-Sometimes you need to know about all colliders the ray passes through — for example, a bullet that penetrates multiple enemies, or a vision cone that needs to collect all visible objects.
+Sometimes you need to know about all colliders the ray passes through.
 Physics.RaycastAll() returns an array of all hits along the ray.

 RaycastHit[] hits = Physics.RaycastAll(origin, direction, maxDistance);